Analysis | Biden’s Alliance with Big Tech Shows a Power Shift

-All four firms are facing lawsuits or probes from both the Federal Trade Commission and the Justice Department.
+All four firms have faced lawsuits or probes from both the Federal Trade Commission and the Justice Department.
 All four need to maintain cordial relations with the U.S. government.
-Biden probably didn’t bring that up during his discussions with Apple’s Tim Cook or Google’s Satya Nadella at the White House cyber security summit on Aug.
+Biden probably didn’t bring that up during his discussions with Apple’s Tim Cook or Alphabet’s Sundar Pichai at the White House cyber security summit on Aug.
 25, but the cases will have hung in the air like an unpleasant smell.
 Detected by all and never remarked on.

 A new wave of antitrust probes over the past year could see regulators break up or fundamentally crimp the way Big Tech does business.
 That means big tech companies must keep steady diplomatic ties with whoever is in the White House.
 At the summit, they pledged billions of dollars towards bolstering the security of their products in support of the government’s initiative, and that is just the start.